ostdotcom/website-docupony/slate-ost-api-references/source/index.html.md

       make_get_request(endpoint, custom_params)
 end
 ```
-A POST to `kyc.ost.com/api/v2/users/{id}` retrieves the details of an existing user.
+A GET to `kyc.ost.com/api/v2/users/{id}` retrieves the details of an existing user.
 You need to supply the identifier that was returned upon user creation.

 <u>**Input Parameters**</u>